salleo0/Operational-Research-Project/README.md

-# **Operational Research Project: NewSatellites S.p.A.**
+# **Operational Research Project**

 This repository contains the MATLAB implementation for a supply chain design project.
-As consultants for **NewSatellites S.p.A.**, a satellite production and launch company, we have been tasked with designing a new supply chain by deciding where to locate component production centers and assembly centers.
+As consultants for **NewSatellites S.p.A.**, a dummy satellite production and launch company, we have been tasked with designing a new supply chain by deciding where to locate component production centers and assembly centers.

 ## **1\.
 Problem Description**